dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

 ## Introduction

-The Dapr Client will allow you to perform communication with the Dapr Sidecar and get access to its client facing features such as: Publishing Events, Invoking Output Bindings, State Management, Secret Management, and much more.
+The Dapr Client allows you to communicate with the Dapr Sidecar and get access to its client facing features such as  Publishing Events, Invoking Output Bindings, State Management, Secret Management, and much more.

 ## Pre-requisites